Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: Classification of thin polytopes in dimension

 Here is the main result of this section.

 \begin{thm} Let $P$ be a $3$-dimensional lattice polytope.
-Then $P$ is thin if and only if $P$ is a lattice pyramid over a lattice polygon or $\deg(P) \le 1$.
+Then $P$ is thin if and only if $P$ is a lattice pyramid over a lattice polygon (i.e., over a lattice polytope of dimension~$2$) or $\deg(P) \le 1$.
 Equivalently, $P$ is thin if and only if \begin{itemize} \item $P$ is a lattice pyramid over a lattice polygon, or \item $P$ is a Lawrence prism. \end{itemize} \end{thm}

 \begin{cor} Every three-dimensional thin polytope has lattice width $1$. \end{cor}

 The proof of Theorem~\ref{thm:3d} relies on two instances that seem to be exceptional to small dimensions.
 First, in dimension three all the coefficients of the local $h^*$-polynomial can be explicitly determined.